WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### logTextMetric( metricName, metricValue, attributes, completionBlock )
-Use this API to add a custom text event in the current session.
 <details>
-<summary>more...</summary>
+<summary>Use this API to add a custom text event in the current session.</summary>

 Parameters:
 - metricName is a string metric name